-Our research and development efforts are focused on continually improving the features of our Cryoport Express® Solutions including the cloud-based CryoportalTM, the Cryoport Express® Shippers, secondary packaging solutions and our SmartPak condition monitoring systems.
+Our engineering and development efforts are focused on continually improving the features of our Cryoport Express® Solutions including the cloud-based CryoportalTM, the Cryoport Express® Shippers, secondary packaging solutions and our SmartPak Condition Monitoring Systems.
 These efforts are expected to lead to the introduction of additional shippers of varying sizes based on market requirements, constructed of lower cost materials and utilizing high volume manufacturing methods that will make it practical to provide the cryogenic packages offered with the Cryoport Express® Solutions.
-Alternative phase change materials in place of liquid nitrogen may be used to increase the potential markets these shippers can serve such as ambient and 2°-8°C markets.
-Our research and development expenditures for the fiscal years ended March 31, 2016 and 2015 were \$\$550,300 and \$352,600, respectively with the largest portion being spent on software maintenance and development.
+Alternative phase change materials in place of liquid nitrogen may be used to increase the potential markets these shippers can serve such as ambient and 2°- 8° Celsius markets.
+Our engineering and development expenditures for the nine-month transition period ended December 31, 2016 and year ended March 31, 2016 were \$453,600 and \$550,300, respectively, with the largest portion being spent on software maintenance and development.